Sovereignty · · 2 min read

 I didn’t swoon.

-I filed it away — somewhere under irritation and interest.
+I filed him away under irritation and interest.

 Different roles.